 Like we have a Project Manager in a traditional waterfall in the same way, the person helping the things get done properly and managing all the engagements is known as a scrum master.
 He acts like a servant and a bridge between the product owner and the team.

 What are the Key Roles in Scrum Management?

 - The Team

 The Product Owner

 This is the one responsible for defining the features of the required product.
 This guy has bright ideas to put into the final product.
 This should be a knowledgeable person.

 The Scrum Master

-They call him a servant leader that helps to keep things going and helps a median between the product owner and the team.
+They call him a servant leader who helps keep things going and helps a median between the product owner and the team.

 The team consists of around seven members plus or minus two.
-If you have more members then split into more teams.
-Teams must be cross-functional so that the team can do all necessary analysis, design, implementation, testing, and documentation.
+If you have more members, then split into more teams.
+Teams must be cross-functional to do all necessary analysis, design, implementation, testing, and documentation.

-Sprint mechanisms in scrum are really helpful to get things done in an efficient way.
-It will take off pressure from a team member and the probability of project success will increase for sure.
+Sprint mechanisms in scrum are really helpful in getting things done efficiently.
+It will take off pressure from a team member, and the probability of project success will increase for sure.
 This is done under the agile umbrella and hence very adaptive in nature.
-This is it has on traditional waterfall techniques.
+This is what it has on traditional waterfall techniques.